-The Detector No edit box will be enabled if there is more than one conditioning board fitted.
 A real time chromatogram does not identify the conditioning board, it shows one line on the graph.
 A trending chromatogram will display each conditioning board in the DIAGNOSTIC-TRENDING menu in a different colour.
-In this case, the Gain, the Scale Factor, and the Polarity edit boxes will be displayed.
-These boxes display the data that was active at a precise time in relation with the cursor; by moving the cursor, the data changes.

 1) Set times as start/end (F4)